stanley-fork/WFGY/TensionUniverse/BlackHole/Q039_quantum_turbulence.md

 Within the BlackHole S problem collection, Q039 plays three roles.

-1. It is the reference node for **spectral_tension** problems in quantum fluids, where spectra, vortices, and dissipation must cohere across many scales.
+1. It is the reference node for spectral_tension problems in quantum fluids, where spectra, vortices, and dissipation must cohere across many scales.
-2. It connects the mathematics of turbulence (Q024 classical turbulence, Q025 Navier Stokes regularity) to quantum hydrodynamics and many body physics.
+2. It connects the mathematics of turbulence (Q024 classical turbulence, Q025 Navier–Stokes regularity) to quantum hydrodynamics and many body physics.
 3. It provides an effective layer test bed for the Tension Universe encoding of:

    * multi scale energy spectra in quantum fluids,